So, What is Good and Bad tax debt?

 For example the S&P 500 has generated, on average, close to 6-8% returns the last 100 years, while the interest rate usually has been a lot lower.
 This is also how many investors have become very rich – by borrowing money to invest and thereby leveraging their own money to create greater returns on their own capital.
 This is not the case with a failing business, where it would be a mistake to incur tax debt to just prolong the life of the failed business.

 So, to sum up, one of the best advice for you to get better finances is to get rid of all bad debt and start accumulating some good debt.
-If you have tax debt, realize it is expensive debt, but in some cases worthwhile if the long term business prospects are good.
+If you have tax debt, realize it is expensive debt and you may even need a payment plan to pay it down, but in some cases worthwhile if the long term business prospects are good.